Reed-CompBio/spras/docs/prms/meo.rst

 Dataset Usage
 -------------

 MEO uses ``sources``, ``targets``, and edge weights.
-MEO also considers input graph directionality, and the output sub-network is directed.
+MEO also uses edge direction information, and the output sub-network is directed.

 Implementation Details
 ----------------------

-MEO's internal implementation only accepts directed interactomes.
+Internally, MEO only accepts directed interactomes.
 SPRAS will automatically convert edges to directed edges as necessary.
 For more information, see the section on :ref:`algorithm directionality <directionality>`.